Coronavirus (COVID-19) is an evolving international health concern. This page will be updated with NTGPE's latest information as it becomes available.

 - NTGPE key measures

-We are informing those GP registrars, GP supervisors and training posts affected by these decisions directly and will continue to make information available on this page.
+All GP registrars, GP supervisors and training posts will be contacted directly for any decisions made that may affect them and we will continue to make information available on this page.

 - Telehealth consultation